garylirocks/quickrefs/azure-active-directory.markdown

 - The "Expose an API" menu in the Portal allows you to define scopes for an API application.
   - This creates only "deletegated permissions".
-  - For application-on scopes, use "App roles" and define app roles assignable to applications.
+  - For application-only scopes, use "App roles" and define app roles assignable to applications.
 - You could add another application as an authorized client application to the scopes, then user won't be prompted to consent when login to the client application.
 - Application ID URI need to be globally unique, usually has the form `api://<app-id>`, eg. `api://dev.guisheng.li/demo/api1`
 - When a client app requests the scope in its OAuth request, and the user consents (or pre-approved), AAD sends back an access token which contains the required scopes